learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/higher-order-functions.md

 "LABRATS"
 ```

-All of this could also be achived with list comprehensions by the use of predicates.
+All of this could also be achieved with list comprehensions by the use of predicates.
 There's no set rule for when to use `map` and `filter` versus using list comprehension, you just have to decide what's more readable depending on the code and the context.
 The `filter` equivalent of applying several predicates in a list comprehension is either filtering something several times or joining the predicates with the logical `&&` function.